 Joey de Castro Pottery

 Rich, warm hues and nature’s colors characterize the works of potter Joey de Castro.
-A renegade for choosing to keep his studio in Manila while his contemporaries have all moved out of the city, de Castro creates pieces that are nothing less of being art pieces.
+A renegade for choosing to keep his studio in Manila while his contemporaries have all moved out of the city, de Castro creates stoneware that are nothing less of being art pieces.
 They’re filled with character—speckled and accentuated by swooshes in all the right places.
-His pieces, wood-fired and glazed and smoothened to perfection, are used by one of Manila’s top restaurants and a slew of Japanese diners.
+His pieces, wood-fired, glazed, and smoothened to perfection, are used by one of Manila’s top restaurants and a slew of Japanese diners.

 Cornerstone Pottery Farm

-A seafood entree would look amazing on any of EJ and Eva Espiritu’s pieces.
-There’s a lot of blue in them, and when collectively observed, they form a beauteous image of a coral reef.
-Actually, any dish would transform into a masterpiece when transposed on a Cornerstone ceramic.
+A seafood entree would look amazing on any of EJ and Eva Espiritu’s stoneware.
+There’s a lot of blue in them and when collectively observed, they form a beauteous image of a coral reef.
+Any dish would transform into a masterpiece when transposed on a Cornerstone ceramic.
 The couple’s studio in Silang, Cavite is awash with gallery-grade pieces that range from matte and delicate to mismatched and unfinished with crumpled edges.
 Many of these pieces have also found a home in a Spanish outlet down south of the metro.

 Lanelle Abueva-Fernando Studio Pottery

-Lanelle has been in the stoneware business for over 20 years, and her experience has gained her a loyal clientele ranging from Asia’s best female chefs to the locally developed katsu restaurant.
-Her subtly colored pieces promise art and function, as each is lead free, non-toxic, and oven-safe.
+Lanelle Abueva-Fernando has been in the stoneware business for over 20 years, and her experience has gained her a loyal clientele, ranging from Asia’s best female chefs to a locally developed katsu restaurant.
+Her subtly colored pieces promise art and function, as each is lead-free, non-toxic, and oven-safe.
 There is an undeniable sleekness and smoothness in all of the pieces, whether patterned or simply adorned with clean lines.
-Lanelle has also mastered matching pieces that are tailored to every client’s need.
+Abueva-Fernando has also mastered matching pieces that are tailored to every client’s need.